 National Committee on Accreditation students (NCA students): NCA Students are permitted to register in one or more courses which are not being taken for credit toward a degree or diploma at this or another institution.
-To be considered for admission as an NCA Student, applicants must normally have received a Law degree from an accredited postsecondary institution, equivalent to a Canadian JD or LLB degree, must meet English Language proficiency requirements as specified in Language Proficiency Requirements, and must provide documentation setting out their assigned requirements as assessed by Canada's National Committee on Accreditation.
+To be considered for admission as an NCA Student, applicants must normally have received a Law degree from an accredited postsecondary institution, equivalent to a Canadian JD or LLB degree, must meet English Language proficiency, and must provide documentation setting out their assigned requirements as assessed by Canada's National Committee on Accreditation.
+Applicants from outside of Canada may meet their English Proficiency requirement based on the university they have attended or the country in which they reside.
+Some conditions apply.
+Where applicable, a minimum TOEFL score of 600 (Paperbased) or total score of 100 with a minimum of 25 in each section (Internetbased), a minimum Academic IELTS score of 7.0, with at least 5 on each band, a minimum Academic PTE score of 68, or the EAP 550 course is required.
 Since the Faculty of Law has limited enrolment, priority in admission is given to applicants to degree programs.
 NCA Students who wish to continue must reapply each year, and priority is given to students who have not previously attended as NCA Students.